SEO Audit “Must Have” #1: “Noindexing” Pages

 After H1s, move on over to optimizing page titles and meta descriptions with best practices in mind.
 Similar to optimizing H1 tags, sort through URLs for meta descriptions that are either missing entirely, duplicated, over 940 pixels, or under 70 characters in length.

 Page titles are what Google displays on SERPs to convey what the page shown is about.
-Often times, page titles are too long, leaving the title cut off or in other cases are too short, leaving extra room for more information to be included about what the page is about.
+Oftentimes, page titles are too long, leaving the title cut off or in other cases are too short, leaving extra room for more information to be included about what the page is about.
 Utilizing as many characters as possible in a title and meta description can be the deciding factor in catching a visitor’s eye and converting them to a lead.
 Page title best practices are removing or adding content to URLs that are missing titles, have duplicate titles, have titles that are over 560 pixels or under 30 characters.
-A tool like Portent is perfect for ensuring the correct amount of characters and pixels.
+A tool like

 SEO Audit “Must Have” #5: Internal Linking